-Keep in mind that behavioral issues, tardies, repeated absences, class average drop, grade below a C, and other issues that may jeopardize your success in the class.
+Keep in mind that behavioral issues, tardies, repeated absences, class average drop, grade below a C, and other issues that may jeopardize your success in the class may be reported to your guidance counselor.

 If a student's average falls below a C, this must also be reported to the college who may contact you regarding what you can do to improve your grade.